What is treatment-resistant depression (TRD)?

 The treatment has been licensed in the UK since 2019 and has been proven to be safe and clinically effective in reducing depressive symptoms.

+Nightingale Hospital is the first and only private hospital to offer a nasal spray service for patients with treatment-resistant depression.
 To access esketamine treatment, patients need to be under the care of a Nightingale Hospital consultant psychiatrist.

 Treatment-resistant depression (TRD)